edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

     1. From the {{ PORTAL_LINK }}, select the desired organization.
     2. From the left-hand pane, click **Members**.

-2. Click the <Image inline src="/images/icons/delete.png" alt="Delete" /> icon next to the member that will be removed.
+2. Click the <Image inline src="/images/v7/icons/delete.png" alt="Delete" /> icon next to the member that will be removed.

-3. When prompted, click **Remove** to confirm that the user will be removed from the organization.
+3. When prompted, click **Delete** to confirm that the user will be removed from the organization.